 Be a catalyst for new ideas and innovation.
 This specialization prepares you to lead innovation within organizations, including entrepreneurial ventures.
 The focus will be on applying best practices to a range of potential innovations.
 At the completion of this program, you will be prepared to manage and drive innovation within organizations as well as for startups and entrepreneurial ventures.

-With advanced courses in creativity and leadership, you expand your abilities as an entrepreneur or consultant.
+With advanced courses in creativity and leadership, you can expand your abilities as an entrepreneur or consultant.

 60 words